3xMidnight/MySTARS/README.md

 ****

-***Disclaimer:*** This repo is depreciated and no longer maintained.
+***Disclaimer:*** This repo is deprecated and no longer maintained.
+Project was submitted as part of the course project for CZ2002 OBJECT ORIENTED DESIGN AND PROGRAMMING at NTU in AY 16/17 Semester 2.
 All rights reserved to Nanyang Technological Univiserity and the Designer of course CZ2002.
-The author will bear no responsibilities for any issues arised from academic integrity of anyone who takes this repository as a reference.
+The author will bear no responsibilities for any issues arised from academic integrity  or honour code violations of anyone who takes this repository as a reference.